-Cause Outlined, Neighbor Reaction in House Explosion Incident
+Cause Outlined, Neighbors React in House Explosion Incident

 KREX News Room

-GRAND JUNCTION, Colo. - The stench of gas lingered in the air as traffic officials scrambled to get people out of the area around 7th Street and Orchard Avenue after an incident that never should have occurred.
+GRAND JUNCTION, Colo. - The stench of gas lingered in the air as traffic officials scrambled to get people out of the area around 7th Street and Orchard Avenue after an incident officials say never should have occurred.

-"It was awful ... if was an awful site," recalled Hillary Vice, an eye-witness.
+"It was awful ... it was an awful sight," recalled Hillary Vice, an eye-witness.

 "It sounded like there was a car crash right in our yard.
 It rattled all the windows," said David Powell, a neighbor the next block over.

-Tuesday afternoon, neighbors recalled the terrifying moments after the gas leak sparked and ripped into a Grand Junction home.
+Other neighbors closer to the site recalled the terrifying moments after the gas leak sparked and ripped into a Grand Junction home Tuesday afternoon.

 "I was screaming for my friends but they weren't coming out," said Conor Hatch.